 As VoIP technology develops, options and price plans change.
-It’s wise to shop around for the best deal to suit your business needs.
+It’s wise to shop around for the right deal to suit your business needs.

 For example, a few years back Vonage seemed like a reasonable alternative to AT&T at around $30 a month.
 Today, other cheaper business VoIP solutions are available.
 You can find service plans starting from as low as $19 per handset per month.
 This means that VoIP phone systems are far and away the cheapest option for small and medium-sized businesses.

-Our comparison service makes it easy for you to find the best VoIP phone system deals for your business.
-Why not provide us with a few details, and have the best suppliers for your needs get in touch with you?
+Our comparison service makes it easy for you to find great VoIP phone system deals for your business.
+Why not provide us with a few details, and suppliers that can cater to your unique needs will get in touch with you.

 ✔ Easy Cross-platform Integration